 Added by Vincent Granville on October 25, 2016 at 5:00pm — No Comments

 The health area is characterized by the management of huge data volumes.
 What if those data are processed and provided to the health professionals and their patients or, even to the health system at large?
-Not only one, two, three…Continue
+Not only one, two, three patients are healed but also it enables to enhance the population’s…Continue

 Added by Ernesto Mislej on October 25, 2016 at 7:30am — No Comments

 Data integration requires merging date from different sources, stored using technologies.
 Companies build a “data warehouse where aggregated data can be stored and retrieved.
-This is particularly useful for researchers looking to big data to aid in their investigation and corporations usually during the…Continue
+This is particularly useful for researchers looking to big data to aid in their investigation and corporations usually during the merging with other companies.

 Added by Dante Munnis on October 25, 2016 at 7:00am — No Comments

 The use of Python as a data science tool has been on the rise over the past few years: 54% of the respondents of the latest O'Reilly Data Science Salary Survey indicated that they used Python.
 The results of the 2015 survey indicated that 51% of the respondents used Python.